 - Most hire boat routes start at the base of your choosing and return back there at the end of the holiday or vacation.

 - Some boats in some regions are available for ‘one-way’ cruises, from one hire base through to another.

 - You will no doubt come into contact with French people who you will find to be friendly, welcoming and polite.
-Often they will be delighted to ‘try out’ their English . . and they will be even more delighted if you ‘try out’ a few words of French.
+Often they will be delighted to try out their English on you . . and they will be even more delighted if you respond with a few words of French.

 - From March to October.
 Earlier months can be delightfully crisp, clear and sunny.
 Later months enjoy a softer mellow warmth.
 In between, the high summer months advertise deep blue skies, hours of bright sunshine and heat that radiates off every old stone in every ancient village or historic chateau.

-- All the boats on the french-waterways.com website are booked direct with the fleets.
+- All the hire-boats on french-waterways.com (this site) are booked direct with the fleets.
 Our role is to enable you to make the best possible, informed and educated selection and to make it easy for you to make a direct booking enquiry.

 - Hire boat prices vary according to boat type, size of boat and time of year.
 A booking enquiry response will provide you with accurate quotations for your holiday or vacation.
-Remember, the cost quoted is for the complete boating vacation and should be divided by the number of people on board enjoying the holiday!
+Remember, the cost quoted is for the complete boating vacation and can be shared by the number of people on board enjoying the holiday.